 - Likewise, the Spartans believed they were stronger than the other Greeks because they spent their entire lives fighting.
 That attitude eventually led to their conquest of the other city-states, which Rome used as a pretext for conquering Greece.

 - Venetians and Dutchmen spent generations not only living from the ocean and fighting off all competitors but actually living on the ocean(by way of building "fortifications" against flooding).
 The result was that Venice managed to take over the Mediterranean for a time.
 And Dutchmen for a short time managed to Take Over the World.

-- It is sometimes said that carnivores are unusually intelligent among mammals because they have to catch their food, and sometimes, fight over it among each other.
+- It is sometimes said that carnivores are unusually intelligent among mammals because they have to catch their food (which means coming up with a plan of attack and deploying it), and sometimes, fight over it among each other.
 While grass eaters just bow their head and eat.